 In some circumstances you should write to the infringements registrar to apply to revoke the infringement warrant/s.
 If successful, the original infringements could be re-issued without many of the penalty rates that have been added.
 When you should make an application to revoke is a question that should be discussed with a lawyer who has experience handling infringement warrants.
 We have handled hundreds of these types of cases.
 Look to the right of the page to see just a few examples.

-If your written application to revoke is denied by the infringements registrar you can then write to the infringements registrar requesting that your application be referred to the Magistrates’ Court.
+If your written application to revoke is denied by the infringements registrar you can then write, requesting that your application be referred to the Magistrates’ Court.
 You must do this within 28 days.
-Once leave is granted by a Magistrate or judicial registrar all sentencing options are open to the Court.
+Once leave is granted by a Magistrate or judicial registrar all sentencing options are open to the court.
 See here for more information on making an application for revocation.

-If the infringement warrant has already been executed by the sheriff then you will have already been given a Court date.
-When you are bailed to appear at Court the Magistrate can impose a prison sentence if you do not pay the outstanding amounts.
+If the infringement warrant has already been executed by the sheriff then you will have already been given a court date.
+When you are bailed to appear at court the Magistrate can impose a prison sentence if you do not pay the outstanding amounts.
 Sometimes these amounts can run into the hundreds of thousands of dollars.

 This is a complicated area of law and it is important that you find an infringement warrant defence lawyer who can help you.
 We are well versed in dealing with matters relating to infringement warrants.